-10.1 At the decision of the Directing Committee, or upon the written request from at least one half of paid-up members, an Extraordinary General Assembly of the IAF will be convened.

-10. 1.
-1 If requested by members, the Extraordinary General Assembly will be convened within six months.
+- 10. 1 At the decision of the Directing Committee, or upon the written request from at least one half of paid-up Full Members, an Extraordinary General Assembly of the IAF will be convened. - 10.
+1. 1 If requested by Full Members as per Article 10.1, the Extraordinary General Assembly will be convened within six months.